 Although personnel strength varies, the Patrol maintains a uniformed complement of about 1,600 officers.
 In addition, about 1,000 support personnel, including load limit inspectors, motor vehicle inspectors, motor carrier enforcement inspectors, dispatchers, electronics technicians, and civilian specialists complete the Patrol's personnel strength.
 Ohio Investigative Unit agents report through the Patrol and trace the trail of alcohol after a fatal or serious injury crash, an OVI stop when the driver is highly intoxicated, or any stop where minors have been drinking.
 An all-volunteer auxiliary force, originally formed during World War II to assist officers after many entered the armed services, continues to donate thousands of hours of service to the citizens of Ohio.

 Patrol General Headquarters is located in Columbus.
-The state is subdivided into eight districts.
+The state is subdivided into nine districts.
 Each district is commanded by a captain and each post by a lieutenant.
 Training is conducted at the Patrol Academy, also located in Columbus.